Intel-Microsoft Vistagate, Part 1

-Quick recap: As part of the discovery process for the Windows Vista Capable lawsuit, on Wednesday the court publicly disclosed 158 pages of internal Microsoft documents.
+Quick recap of this week’s events: As part of the discovery process for the Windows Vista Capable lawsuit, on Wednesday the court publicly disclosed 158 pages of internal Microsoft documents.
 On page 30, unidentified Microsoft employee John Kalkman writes in an e-mail about Vista certification for an Intel chip set: “We lowered the requirement to help Intel make their quarterly earnings so they could continue to sell motherboards with the 915 graphics embedded.”
-Later, after explaining some of negative market results, he admits: “It was a mistake on our part to change the original graphics requirements.”
+Later, after explaining some of the negative market results, he admits: “It was a mistake on our part to change the original graphics requirements.”